 - Natrium muriaticum- Complaints coming on after some grief.
 Headache like little hammers beating, worse around 10 AM, from the sun and better by lying quietly in a dark room.

 These are just a few examples of remedies being used for head pains.
-Your Homeopath should be able to prescribe for you accordingly and help alleviate your suffering.
+Your Homeopath should be able to prescribe for you after taking your detailed case into consideration.